-The UK leaves the European Union on January 31, 2020 and is now in a transition period.
+The UK left the European Union on January 31, 2020 and is now in a transition period.
 The government has launched a website so residents and businesses can prepare as best they can for when the transition period finishes.
 This includes advice for Trafford residents who are EU citizens and people from Trafford who want to continue living working in an EU country.

 Information on who is required to apply for pre-settled or settled status can be found on the GOV.UK website

 Trafford is one of the local authorities supporting EU, EEA and Swiss citizens to complete the ID verification part of the process.
 More information about this can be found on our European settlement service web page